roohy/localIBDClustering/README.md

 This repository is created provide public access to the software material for our paper ["Selecting clustering algorithms for IBD mapping"](https://www.biorxiv.org/content/10.1101/2021.08.11.456036v1).

+Supplementary Figures and Methods are available in the sca_supmat.pdf file.

 - ## run_sim.py

     In this file, we have added the code to conduct a single simulation and analysis as an example.